johnmarkredding/gramchat/README.md

 # gramchat
-## Real-time chat app, built on NodeJS, Socket.io, and MongoDB.
+## Real-time chat app, built on NodeJS and Socket.io.
 Hosted on Heroku.
+Use 2 tabs to test.
 ### Tasks
 - Build login + authentication with Passport.
 	- Add routing for login.